Battle of the East

-The "Battle of the East" is a college rivalry between the Far Eastern University Tamaraws and University of the East Red Warriors.
-Others would refer to it as the Battle of Morayta, because of the street that runs between these universities.
+The "Battle of the East", also known as the Battle of Morayta is a college rivalry between the Far Eastern University Tamaraws and University of the East Red Warriors.
 They have a combined 38 UAAP Basketball titles.

 History

 FEU left the National Collegiate Athletic Association in 1936 and later on to form the University Athletic Association of the Philippines along with University of Santo Tomas, National University and the University of the Philippines in 1938.
 UE was part of the first UAAP expansion with Adamson University in 1952.
 It did not take long for the Warriors to dominate since joining the league as it holds the longest finals appearance with 16 from 1957 to 1972, including a seven straight title run from 1965 to 1971 (1967 title to be shared with UST), with FEU winning the title in 1961 and 1972.

 Notable Games

 1960 UAAP Finals

 UE stormed back from 81–75 with three minutes left to play at the half to complete an upset, 87–86 taking the El Oro trophy home in front of a crowded Rizal Memorial Coliseum.
 A run started with Norman de Vera's two free throws after being fouled by Rohimust Santos to cut the lead, while sophomore Rizaldo Pabillore came up with two interceptions all within the last three minutes of the second half to earn their third title.